Gonbad-e Kavus

-Gonbad-e Kavus (گنبد کاووس) is a city in Golestan province, Iran.
+Gonbad-e Kavus (گنبد کاووس) is a city in the Central District of Gonbad-e Kavus County, Golestan Province, Iran, serving as capital of both the county and the district.

 The modern name, meaning "the tower of Kavus", is a reference to the most imposing ancient monument in the city.
 The historic name cannot now be restored, because it was assigned to the neighboring historical city of Astarabad in the 1930s by the Iranian government.
-At one point, it was even known as the city of Dashte Gorgan, meaning "the Plains of Gorgan".
+At one point, it was even known as the city of Dasht-e Gorgan, meaning "the Plains of Gorgan".

-It is the capital of Gonbad-e Kavus County, in the province of Golestān in the northeast of Iran.
-At the 2006 census, its population was 127,167, in 30,710 families.

 In the historical times, the city's populations were made up of various Iranic peoples such as the ancient and eponymous Hyrcanians, Parthians and eventually the Khurasani Persians.
-Today, however, there are no reliable figures for the ethnic make of the city.
-However, it is agreed that the city has a plurality of its inhabitants being a mix of ethnic Persians, Turkmen, Turkmen remaining population are made Azerbaijanians, Sistani Persians, Baluch and other Iranic peoples.
+Today, however, the population is a mix of Turkmens, Iranian Azerbaijanis, Sistanis, Baluch, Semnanis, and Khorasanis.

 The city is famous for its historic brick tower of the same name.
-The city has an ethnically diverse population and the biggest ethnic group is Persians followed by Azeris and Turkmens.
-The Persians and Azeris tend to mainly follow Shia Islam while the Turkmens are mostly Sunni Muslim.
+The city has an ethnically diverse population and the biggest ethnic group is Persians followed by Iranian Azeris and Turkmens.
+The Persians and Iranian Azeris tend to mainly follow Shia Islam while the Turkmens are mostly Sunni Muslim.

+Demographics

+Population

+At the time of the 2006 National Census, the city's population was 127,167 in 30,710 households.
+The following census in 2011 counted 144,546 people in 39,181 households.
+The 2016 census measured the population of the city as 151,910 people in 44,731 households.

 Historical attractions

-The "Divar-i Gorgan" (Persian for "The Great Wall of Gorgan") is a gigantic defensive wall built in the Sasanian period of Iranian history.
+The "Divar-e Gorgan" (Persian for "The Great Wall of Gorgan") is a gigantic defensive wall built in the Sasanian period of Iranian history.
 The visible remains are about 155 km long and 6–10 m wide.
 It is one of the most outstanding and gigantic architectural monuments in northeast Iran and the most impressive in the Golestan Province.
 This wall, which is the largest defensive wall in the world after the Great Wall of China, starts from the Caspian sea coast, circles north of the city of Gonbad-e Kāvus, continues towards the northeast, and vanishes into the Pishkamar Mountains.